Content Strategy

 Recommendations:

-Strengthen the About section by adding content on their DEI efforts, a compelling mission statement, the community work the company did, and their awards and accolades.
+To strengthen the client’s DEI and branding goals, add content on their DEI efforts, a compelling mission statement, the community work the company does, and awards and accolades.
+Reduce the space given to leadership photos, which were hindering their DEI branding efforts.

 Add testimonials to differentiate and build social proof.